noxtoby/science/_pages/about.md

 ---

 **Research**:<br/>
-I co-lead the [POND](http://pond.cs.ucl.ac.uk) group with Danny Alexander in the [UCL Centre for Medical Image Computing](http://www.ucl.ac.uk/cmic).<br/>We build computational models to understand the progression of degenerative neurological diseases such as Alzheimer's and Parkinson's. <br/>My ORCiD is [0000-0003-0203-3909](https://orcid.org/0000-0003-0203-3909). <!-- Read more [here](/research/). -->
+I co-lead the [POND](http://pond.cs.ucl.ac.uk) group with Danny Alexander in the [UCL Centre for Medical Image Computing](http://www.ucl.ac.uk/cmic).
+We build computational models (e.g., Event Based Models, SuStaIn, *et al.*) to understand the progression of degenerative neurological diseases such as Alzheimer's and Parkinson's. <br/><br/>My ORCiD is [0000-0003-0203-3909](https://orcid.org/0000-0003-0203-3909). <!-- Read more [here](/research/). -->

 **Consulting**:<br/>
-for more agile R&D, and general medical data science needs, contact me at <a href="mailto:neil.oxtoby@toyboxline.com" style="color:#c5921e;">Toybox Science Ltd</a> (UK).
+For more agile R&D, and general medical data science needs, I'm available to consult via Toybox Science Ltd (UK). <a href="mailto:neil.oxtoby@toyboxline.com" style="color:#c5921e;">Email me</a>.

 My scientific output can be found in the usual places: